-- Relaxation and breathing techniques.
-Yoga, meditation or just taking slow, rhythmic breaths can lessen stress and, in turn, cramps and pain.
+- Yoga, meditation or just taking slow, rhythmic breaths can lessen stress and, in turn, cramps and pain.

 Most everyone has occasional stomach issues, but experts say it's important not to overlook lingering or recurring digestive problems even if you think stress could be the culprit.